harrytucker/lego-scoreboard/MANUAL.md

 ## Common Issues
 - A simple way to check the setup has been performed correctly is to run `flask --help`.
 If everything is fine, you will see multiple commands listed in addition to the standard `flask run` and `flask shell`.
 If you do not see these, run `flask shell` and the error should be returned.
 - If you see an error similar to `AttributeError: 'module' object has no attribute 'config'` on a page when the application is running, simply restart the application.
-This can happen when an exception occurs such as an ImportError of SyntaxError and the application gets stuck.
+This can happen when an exception occurs such as an ImportError or SyntaxError and the application gets stuck.
 - Error and debug logs can be found in the `lego/logs/` directory.
 If the error is not output to the GUI or commandline, it will be output in at least one of the log files.

 ## Tips
 - To view the database in it's raw form, `sqlite3` can be used (requires SQLite 3 to be installed first).
 To do so, simply run `sqlite3 /app/lego/tmp/lego.db`.
 The sqlite3 specific commands that can be run can be found using `.help`.
 SQL queries work in much the same way as other dialects which can be found in various guides available online.
 Examples of queries you may want to run are:
     - Updating the user passwords: These are stored in plaintext, so can be changed with a simple `UPDATE` statement.
     - Debugging an operation: simply run `.dump` to get the full database output.
 More granular queries can be created using a `SELECT` statement.
 - The current stage is persisted to a file and cannot be moved backwards through the GUI.
 However, it can be manually edited if necessary and should be a value of 0-4 representing the first round through to the final.
-Note that if you do manually go back a stage then you will need to set the `active` column manually for the relevant teams, e.g. `UPDATE team SET active=1 WHERE is_practice=0;`.
+Note that if you do manually go back a stage then you will need to set the `active` column manually for the relevant teams.
+Formmore informaion, see the Stages section.

 ## Configuration
 A sample configuration file can be found at `config.sample.py` which should be copied to `config.py` for local modifications.
 The following configuration options are currently in use: